-There is a saying that states “If you want something done, do it yourself”.
-Nowadays though, the saying is a bit modified: “If you want something, you just need to go to the nearest mall and buy it.”
+There is a saying that states,”If you want something done, do it yourself”.
+Nowadays, though, the saying is a bit modified: “If you want something, you just need to go to the nearest mall and buy it.”
 There is rarely something that’s not created.
-At least that’s what most people think.
+At least that’s how most people think.

-Writing has become obsolete, along with pay phones, newspapers, and print maps.
+Writing on paper has become obsolete, along with payphones, newspapers, and print maps.
 Though navigating around a foreign country is 100% better with apps like Google Maps, there is a growing tendency to rely more on machines than on our brains.
-We depend so much on the devices we use nowadays: from which route we should take, to even who we should date – that we stall when we need to make a simple calculation.
+We depend so much on the devices we use nowadays – from which route we should take, to even who we should date – that we stall when we need to make a simple calculation.

 At first glance, you might think that there is nothing wrong with consuming stuff in general.
 That you should definitely enjoy what’s already created and take advantage of the abundance of software/hardware that’s designed to make our lives easier.
 Yet, this growing trend to solely consume can lead to some nasty side effects.

 In essence, consuming means using things that are already created.
 You don’t have to additionally contribute to an item in order to take advantage of its qualities.
-When you buy a meal from the local restaurant, you don’t do anything additional to extract the nutrients inside that will feed your body and keep you going.
+For example, when you buy a meal from the local restaurant, you don’t do anything additional to extract the nutrients inside that will feed your body and keep you going.
 Except, of course, chewing plus later throwing your trash in the designated places, which sadly doesn’t happen so often.
-That’s why you can trip on all sorts of items when you’re walking around the streets.

-Thanks to this network of stores, we have a lot of free time at our disposal.
-Before you had to plant your own veggies and later harness them.
+Before, a typical day of the average person involved planting your own veggies and later harnessing them.
 This process took hours a day.
-Now you can order a six-pack of burritos online and enjoy them for a couple of days while doing something else – choosing what else to buy, for example, or watching a Netflix documentary.
+Now you can order a six-pack of burritos online and enjoy them while doing something else – choosing what else to buy, for example, or watching a Netflix documentary.

 Thanks to the applied innovations in all the different industries throughout the years, we can now live a life that’s probably 500% better than the lifestyle royalties had just 100 years ago.
-The average person has access to electricity, fresh water, 24/7 entertainment system (i.e. TV and the Internet), nice looking warm clothes and shoes, an occasional vacation to a foreign country, big apartment, vehicle, an abundance of food.
+The average person has access to electricity, fresh water, 24/7 entertainment system (i.e. TV and the Internet), nice-looking warm clothes and shoes, an occasional vacation to a foreign country, a big apartment, a vehicle, an abundance of food.

 So far, consuming sounds super cool.
-Cheap tasty food, cool gadgets, online affairs, a lot of free time for the mind-blowing entertainment systems that send strong signals to our brain and make us feel extremely good while seated on our couch.
-Yet, there are two simple downsides emerging from all of this comfort:
+Cheap tasty food, cool gadgets, online affairs, a lot of free time for the mind-blowing entertainment systems that send strong signals to our brains and make us feel extremely good while seated on our couch.
+Yet, there are two major downsides emerging from all of this comfort:

-We don’t really appreciate what we have: We abuse our belongings and take everything for granted: we smash our items, throw them, don’t use them, because we don’t care about them.
+We don’t really appreciate what we have: We abuse our belongings and we take everything for granted: we smash our items, throw them, don’t use them properly simply because we have plenty.
 Things are just things for us – as absurd as it sounds.
-We don’t know, and care, how long it took for someone to create something, that’s why we don’t really value what we have and keep wanting more of what we don’t have.
-As the years go by, this indifferent act transmits to other section of our lives.
+We don’t know, and care, how long it took for someone to create something.
+That’s why we don’t really value what we have and we keep wanting more of what we don’t have.
+As the years go by, this indifferent act transmits to other sections of our lives.
 From not appreciating things, we start to not appreciate all other living creatures if they don’t bring any immediate value.

 Our capacity to accept or tolerate delay is getting slimmer: Since we can have everything in the world – as long as we have the money – in a matter of days, sometimes even faster, we don’t really accept any sort of delay.
-We want things now.
+We want things now!
+We want entertainment now!
 That’s why we feel sad when we haven’t purchased something new for a while.
-That’s why we spend hours online, waiting for a new post or a new comment to appear – so we can consume it.
+And that’s also the reason we spend hours online, waiting for a new post or a new comment to appear – so we can consume it.

-Because of these emerging trends, and the lack of time to process everything, our way of thinking becomes shallow and we don’t think deep enough about what causes things to happen.
+Because of these emerging trends, and the lack of time to process everything, our way of thinking becomes shallow.
+We rarely think deep enough about what causes things to happen.
 We observe products – and also people – only from the outside.
-Never thinking about what’s behind them.
+Never thinking about what’s behind them, what’s inside them.

 This type of thinking leads to a weak character in the long-term.
-We start desiring things to happen rather easy in life and tend to take the path of least resistance – because who can wait for 2-day shipment, right?
+We start desiring things to happen rather easy in life and we tend to take the path of the least resistance – constantly pursuing quick wins becomes the norm.

 But the above is not 100% true.
 We’re creating daily and sometimes we don’t realize it:

 Each social media comment or status is a form of writing and expressing yourself.
-Along with the emails you send when working;
+Along with all the emails you send during working hours.

-When your kitchen counter broke and when you added a few nails to fortify the construction you created a solution to an obvious problem.
+When your kitchen counter broke and when you added a few nails to fortify the construction you solved an obvious problem.

 This type of thinking is deeper.
-More complex and over time helps the person solve problems and understand things better.
+More complex and over time it makes the person a better decision-maker.

 Why You Should Start Creating Something, Now

-Starting a side-hustle, as we love to call it, it’s not, and shouldn’t be primarily about making money and calling yourself an entrepreneur, manager, CEO, co-founder.
-Sadly, the majority of the people creating websites or opening a restaurant are doing it for precisely the mentioned reason: so they can brag about it on social media and in front of their friends.
-Quite an expensive Instagram post if you ask me.
+Starting a side-hustle, as we love to call it, it’s not, and shouldn’t be primarily about making money and calling yourself an entrepreneur, manager, CEO, co-founder, or another self-imposed title on social media.2

 The first requirement of any job is that it should pay you a salary so you can cover your expenses.
 But almost as important, yet much less commonly recognized, is that a job should feel full of meaning.
 Since most of the careers lack a sense of higher fulfillment, creating something on your own, something you care about, will substitute the absence of purpose your job has.

-If your work is boring.
+If your job is boring.
 If it feels boring.
-If you get drunk after 5 PM because what you do doesn’t make any sense to you, writing, painting, or even attending piano lessons might make all the difference and erase the suicidal thoughts in your mind for good.
+If you get drunk after 5 PM because what you do doesn’t make any sense to you.
+Writing, painting, or even attending piano lessons might make all the difference and erase the suicidal thoughts in your mind for good.

-During the day you might be an accountant whose only role is to add numbers in a spreadsheet (#boring).
-But during the night, you might transform into a novelist who writes about the modern world crisis or a YouTuber who reviews survival kits and helps people choose the best equipment for a potential zombie attack.
+During the day you might be an accountant whose only role is to add numbers in a spreadsheet.
+But during the night, you might transform into a novelist who writes about the modern world crisis or a YouTuber who reviews survival kits to help people choose the best equipment if there is a potential zombie attack.

-Besides, the more you share on Facebook or Instagram the more depended you’ll become to these channels.
-On top of that, this way you’re helping these obsessive platforms grow.
-As we all know, social media platform exists and grow because more and more people are sharing inside it.
-Facebook doesn’t produce content on their own, me and you are doing it for them.
-Basically, we’re doing the hard work and they’re getting all the goods.
+Besides, the more stuff you share on Facebook or Instagram the more dependent you become to these channels.
+On top of that, this way you’re helping these obsessive platforms grow even bigger.

 You’ll Grow As Individual

-Crafting a simple wooden table will expose you to a lot of problems that will require resolving: What wood to use?
+Crafting a simple wooden table will expose you to a lot of problems that will require solving: What wood to use?
 How to place the legs?
-How long should be the nails?
+How nails to use?
 Should I polish it?
-How should I enforce the construction so it will last for at least 5 years and me standing on top?
+How should I enforce the construction so it will last for at least 5 years?

-There is more, it will prompt you to think backwards.
+Moreover, the process of creating will prompt you to think backward.
 To reverse engineer which will change the way you see things and the world in general.

-What these two fashion twins share later in the episode is that, even though we’re buying stuff like crazy, we don’t really appreciate what we store in our homes.
-We don’t take care of the things we own because we have so many.
-Everything around us is happening so fast that we don’t care if we’ll need to buy a new phone after a few months, we don’t care because we know that after one year there will be a new model and we’ll want it.
-For that reason, we throw the current one, smash it and neglect it.
+What these two fashion twins shared later in the episode is that, even though we’re buying stuff like crazy, we don’t really appreciate what we store in our homes.
+We don’t take good care of the things we own because we have so many.
+Everything around us is happening so fast that we don’t care if we’ll need to buy a new phone after a few months.
+We don’t care because we know that after one year there will be a new model and we’ll want it.
+For that reason, we throw the current one, smash it, and neglect it.

 This type of behavior is a sign of weakness.
 A sign of inner struggle.
 Basically, since someone is not respecting his own belongings, this means that he doesn’t respect himself.